Complex Structures on Jet Spaces and Bosonic Fock Space Dynamics for Causal Variational Principles: Inner Solutions

+(where the scalar component of~$\v$ can be extended to~$U$ arbitrarily).
+The next and final step is to show that for any~$\u \in \Jtest_\rho$ and~$x \in M$, the jet derivative~$\nabla_\u$ of this equation exists and vanishes.
+To this end, we write the jet derivative of the right side as

-where in the last step we used that the function~$\ell$ vanishes identically on~$M$ in view of the weak EL equations.
-Therefore, it is differentiable in the direction of every vector field on~$M$, and this directional derivative is zero. \QED
+(where the first summand on the right is an iterated directional derivative).
+The last summand vanishes because of the weak EL equations, using that~$D_v \u \in \Jtest_\rho$ (see Definition~\ref{definner}~(iii)).
+In order to treat the first summand, we note that the function~$\nabla_\u \ell$ vanishes identically on~$M$ by the weak EL equations.
+Therefore, this function is differentiable in the direction of every vector field on~$M$, and this directional derivative is zero.
+This concludes the proof. \QED

 Inner solutions have the nice property that surface layer integrals simplify to standard surface integrals, as is exemplified in the following proposition for the conserved one-form and the symplectic form in Definition~\ref{defosi}. \begin{Def} Let~$\v = (\div v, v) \in \Jin_\rho$ be an inner solution and~$\Omega \subset M$ closed with smooth boundary~$\partial \Omega$.
 On the boundary, we define the measure~$d\mu(\v,x)$ as the contraction of the volume form on~$M$ with~$v$, i.e.\ in local charts \beq d\mu(\v,x) = h\: \epsilon_{ijkl} \:v^i\: dx^j dx^k dx^l \:, \eeq where~$\epsilon_{ijkl}$ is the totally anti-symmetric Levi-Civita symbol (normalized by~$\epsilon_{0123}=1$). \end{Def} We also use the notation